 Providing free driver education resources will instantly send teenagers streaming through your library’s doors.

 Whether they want to get behind the wheel of an automobile or motorcycle, we've got practice tests for everyone.
 Driver's Handbooks, too!

 How does it work?

-For a limited time, all setup, design, development and monthly maintenance fees will be waived for qualified US public libraries who complete our online application and are accepted into the program.
-You must apply on or before 12:00 PM EST on JANUARY 15, 2015 to be considered eligible for this program.
+For a limited time, all setup, design, development and monthly maintenance fees will be waived for qualified US public libraries who sign up via this online form.
+You must apply on or before 12:00 PM EST on FEBRUARY 15, 2015 to be considered eligible for this program.
 If accepted, all fees will be waived for the duration of your participation.
 The website will be hosted on a driving-tests.org subdomain (xyz.driving-tests.org), but will have your organization's logo and a 'In Partnership with (your organization)' title on every page.

 Can I see some examples?

 Absolutely!
 Here's an example of such branded website that we just put together for the City of Alameda Public Library, CA: http://afl.driving-tests.org.
 Your branded website will look the same and will contain the same driver education tests, only specific for your state.

 How long will the 'Pro Bono' program last?

 The application deadline for our 2015 pro-bono program is 12:00 PM EST on FEBRUARY 15, 2015.
 Your service will be free for as long as you continue to participate in the program.
 You may terminate your participation in this program at any time without any penalty or fee.
 This program is 100% free for qualified organizations.

 Is there a formal agreement?